GregoryAshton/GregoryAshton.github.io/source/docs/index.md

 ## News

+* 07/Oct/2021 New paper day!
+[Parameterised population models of transient non-Gaussian noise in the LIGO gravitational-wave detectors](https://ui.adsabs.harvard.edu/abs/2021arXiv211002689A/abstract).
+This work has taken nearly 2 years from the initial conception, a huge amount of computing, and lots of thinking.
+I really enjoyed getting into a new aspect of GW astronomy, namely the characterisation of the detector.

+* 17/Sep/2021 My daughter Ada was born at 4am.
+Very happy, excited, and tired!

 * 29/Jul/2021 New paper led by PhD student Avi Vajpeyi on [A search for intermediate-mass black holes mergers in the second LIGO--Virgo observing run with the Bayes Coherence Ratio](https://ui.adsabs.harvard.edu/abs/2021arXiv210712109V/abstract)

 * 14/Jul/2021 Today I helped out in Royal Holloway's Girls into Physics program run by the [Small Piece trust](https://www.smallpeicetrust.org.uk/) where we did [Python programming for science](https://github.com/GregoryAshton/Python-for-science-programming)